CardDAO/truco/README.md

 ### A short poem thanks to OpenAI Chatbot

 ```
+> Make a poem about ethereum and the card game truco

 In the world of Truco,
 Ethereum reigns supreme,
 A decentralized platform,